Kalyana Samayal Saadham

 The film follows Raghu, a software engineer who faces several challenges in his arranged marriage as he suffers from erectile dysfunction and tries to find a solution to his problem.
-Prasanna, a gold medal winner from L. V. Prasad Film Institute, made his directorial debut through this film.
 Principal photography of the film started on 3 January 2013, and completed within 25 days.
 The music was composed by Arrora, with cinematography handled by Krishnan Vasant and editing done by Sathyaraj Natarajan.

 Kalyana Samayal Saadham, was marketed as a feel-good wedding movie, with some modern twists.
 The film released worldwide on 7 December 2013, and received critical acclaim.
 It was listed on "The list of Films, that redefined Tamil cinema" by The Hindu.
 The film was remade in Hindi, titled as Shubh Mangal Savdhan, directed by Prasanna himself.

-Title

-The film's title Kalyana Samayal Saadham, is derived from a legendary song from the 1957 film Mayabazar.

 Plot

-Raghu (Prasanna), a software engineer, gets engaged to another engineer named Meera (Lekha Washington).
+Raghu, a software engineer, gets engaged to another engineer named Meera.
 It is going to be an arranged marriage, and the extended families of both are looking forward to it.
 However, Raghu has erectile dysfunction, and on the advice of his friends, tries out various quacks treating impotency.
 Funny things happen on the way of solving the problem.